A general word classification.

 (AM-316: displacement 890; length 221'2"; beam 32'2"; draft 10'9"; s.
 18 k.; cpl.
 105; armament 1 3-inch; class Auk)

-HMS Amelia (BAM-3) was launched 30 January 1943 by General Engineering and Dry Dock Co., Alameda, Calif; sponsored by Miss M. S. Upton; retained for use by the U.S. Navy; assigned the name Competent and reclassified AM-316, 23 January 1943; and commissioned 10 November 1943, Lieutenant D. D. Long, Jr., USNR, in command.
+Intended to be transfetrred to Great Britain under Lend Lease, Amelia (BAM-3) was laid down on 19 August 1942 at Alameda, Calif., General Engineering & Dry Dock Co., launched on 30 January 1943; sponsored by Miss M. S. Upton; retained for use by the U.S. Navy; assigned the name Competent and reclassified as a minesweepere, AM-316, on 23 January 1943; and commissioned on 10 November 1943, Lt.
+David D. Long, Jr., USNR, in command.

-Competent earned five battle stars for World War II service and two for the Korean war.
+Competent earned five battle stars for her World War II service and two for the Korean war.

 Updated, Robert J. Cressman